 Managers who aren’t careful with the tools they choose to risk making things more cumbersome for their teams, by combining software that is not meant to go together.

-This leads to double data entry when, for example, your accounting solution doesn’t integrate with your field service management software and you have to copy the data from the former into the latter in order to create invoices.
+This leads to double data entry when, for example, your accounting solution doesn’t integrate with your job management software and you have to copy the data from the former into the latter to create invoices.

 “Right now the fact that digital forms integrate with software, like naturalForms and Commusoft, and they convert into real-time data, means there is no need for double entry.